Cwarcup/notes/root/react/react-notes/functional-based-components.md

 5. ...time goes on...
 6. we finally get the data from our function....

 We have already rendered our app component!
-We don't really have any good way of waiting for our function to return something before we render our componenet.
+We don't really have any good way of waiting for our function to return something before we render our component.

 Solution?